-The parallel is pretty clear.
-We also have heard the teaching and preaching of Jesus; we have experienced the miracle of God's love at work in our own lives, made possible through our faith - however doubting it may be - in Jesus the Son; we have felt the power of the Holy Spirit breathing life into us; and now we are reminded, just as those disciples were, to turn outwards, to step out into the world, into our neighbourhood, to display by our loving actions that they also are loved by God.
+The message is pretty clear even if a little tough to implement.
+We have, like the original disciples, heard the teaching and preaching of Jesus; we have experienced the miracle of God's love at work in our own lives, made possible through our faith - however doubting it may be - in Jesus the Son; we have felt the power of the Holy Spirit breathing life into us; and now we are reminded, just as those disciples were, to turn outwards, to step out into the world, into our neighbourhood, to display by our loving actions that they also are loved by God.
 We, as disciples of Christ, have learned to obey all that he commanded them - 'all', which includes feeding the hungry, clothing the naked, comforting the lonely, healing the sick; 'all', which includes forgiving the sins of others as we have been forgiven; 'all', which includes loving them as we have been loved - and so in turn are also urged to "go, therefore" and invite all nations to the well of the water of life from which we drink, to display the hope and promise and reality of abundant life that we have found in obedient service to the risen Christ.